 Momentary Assessment of Psychotic Experiences

 Many researchers, clinicians, and clients know the pain of symptom interviews — they often take between 20-60 minutes, which can be very draining!
 Additionally, the current self-report measures for psychotic symptoms ask people if they've experienced psychosis in the last week, month, or even lifetime; but none ask what people are experiencing right now in the moment.
 To address these gaps, I created a novel 30-item self-report measure that allows people to report their momentary psychotic experiences in around 3-5 minutes: the Momentary Assessment of Psychotic Experiences (MAPE).
-The MAPE can be used across the psychosis continuum, and has been validated in community samples and is currently undergoing validation in clinical samples.
+The MAPE can be used across the psychosis continuum, and has been validated in large community samples and a clinical sample of individuals with psychotic disorders.

 Social Behavior in Schizophrenia